csci479/csci479.github.io/prompts/processes.md

 Make sure you have a copy to bring to your team in class on 09.05.

 ### As a Team (9.05 + 9.07)
 Now that you have come up with plans independently, merge together as a team and get on the same page.
 By the end of 09.07, you should have a bullet point list that answers the same questions that you answered above.

-Submit it in Google Classroom.
+Some constraints and guidelines:
+- I should see specifically defined roles and names associated with those roles